gvwilson/sensibleadventures/cloudherd/new.md

 still holding her hand.

 She squeezed his and let go.
-"So," she said, looking up even though she knew she wouldn't be able to see the cloud calf yet, because if she looked at him she'd blush and she was *not* going to blush, "Now we wait."
+"So," she said, looking up even though she knew she wouldn't be able to see the cloud bull yet, because if she looked at him she'd blush and she was *not* going to blush, "Now we wait."